dwhall/minisvd2nim/README.md

 `declareRegister`, `declareField`, etc.

 All of those `declare` calls are processed by Nim templates from the `minisvd2nimpkg/templates` module.
-So here is what each of those templates would output, with some actual and imagined values for example.
+Below is what each of those templates would output, with some actual and imagined values for example.
 (These code examples may become out of date if I update the templates module and forget to update this doc)